bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 Now that we made sure that the setup works, we need to execute the script automatically.
 There are two possibilities:

-  1. <span style="line-height: 14px;">set up a cron job that executes the script at a scheduled time</span>
+  1. set up a cron job that executes the script at a scheduled time
   2. execute the script on startup

 The first one is the only possibility, if your PC is running all the time.
 The second scenario can either be realized by the window managers capability to execute scripts on startup or via init-scripts.
 Using your search engine of choice will help you to set this up 😉